Phyrra/masa-search/README.md

 ### addIndex

 Add an index definition.
-All indexes have to be added before adding data.
+All indexes should be added before adding data.
-Allready processed data will not be re-indexed upon completion (might be revisited in the future).
+Already processed data will not be re-indexed, unless manually triggered.

 The index should match the following interface
 ```